 Dreams and visions are, therefore, a lowly but legitimate way that God conveys his message to his servants.

-Accurately Foretell By Dreams
+False Prophets Can Accurately Foretell By Dreams

 In the following case, the prophet referred to here is really a false prophet—one not sent by God even though the prediction, which came through dreams, comes true: